Hikuleo (wrestler)

 Taula Leone Fifita (born February 7, 1991) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Talla Tonga and is a member of The MFT stable.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Talla Tonga and is a member of The MFTs tag-team alongside his brother Tama Tonga.
+He is one-half of the WWE Tag Team Champions with Tama Tonga.

 The son of professional wrestler Tonga "Haku" Fifita, he debuted as a wrestler in 2016 in New Japan Pro-Wrestling (NJPW) as Hikuleo.
-In his time with NJPW, he joined the Bullet Club and Guerrillas of Destiny (GoD).
-He was a former Strong Openweight Champion, a two-time Strong Openweight Tag Team Champion, and a one-time IWGP Tag Team Champion with partner El Phantasmo as part of the incarnation of GoD.
-He departed from NJPW in 2024 and signed with WWE shortly after.
+In his time with NJPW, he was a member of Bullet Club and Guerrillas of Destiny (GoD), and was a former Strong Openweight Champion, a two-time Strong Openweight Tag Team Champion, and a one-time IWGP Tag Team Champion (with partner El Phantasmo as part of GoD).
+He departed from NJPW in 2024 and signed with WWE shortly thereafter.

 Early life

-Taula Leone Fifita (born Taula Koloamatangi) and his elder brother Alipate were adopted by their maternal aunt, Dorothy Koloamatangi, and her husband Tonga Fifita.
+Taula Leone Fifita (born Taula Koloamatangi) and his elder brother Alipate were adopted by their maternal aunt, Dorothy Koloamatangi, and her husband, professional wrestler Tonga Fifita, better known as Haku.
 He was born and raised in Kissimmee, Florida, where he attended Osceola High School.
 He then attended Webber International University in Babson Park, Florida, majoring in sport management and playing basketball as a center for the Webber International Warriors.
 He was named Webber International University's junior varsity men's basketball most valuable player for 2009–2010.